idalz/jpn-hostel-price-prediction/README.md

 #### Form Page

-The form page enables users to input various car features.
-Upon submission, the form triggers a POST request to the server to generate price predictions based on the provided features.
+The form page enables users to input various preferences.
+Upon submission, the form triggers a POST request to the server to generate price predictions based on the provided preferences.

 ![Form Page](static/images/form_page_img.png)
 *Figure 2: Form Page*